TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 PV and PVC support the four-phase life cycle.

 * Provisioning
-User can secure volume on his own to provision PV (static provisioning), or apply [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) to dynamically provision PV (dynamic provisioning).
+Using [storage classes](https://kubernetes.io/docs/concepts/storage/storage-classes/), users can manually secure a volume and create a PV (static provisioning) or dynamically create a PV (dynamic provisioning).

 * Binding
 Bind PV to PVC 1:1.
 With dynamic provisioning, binding is also automatically executed along with PV provisioning.